pranjalisr/3D-Portfolio/README.md

 * Step 4 — Replace the resume PDF

-  Convert your PDF to a base64 string and paste it as RESUME_BASE64.
+  - Convert your PDF to a base64 string and paste it as RESUME_BASE64.

-  Mac / Linux:
+  - Mac / Linux

-  bashbase64 -i your_resume.pdf | tr -d '\n'
+  - bashbase64 -i your_resume.pdf | tr -d '\n'

   Windows (PowerShell):

-  powershell[Convert]::ToBase64String([IO.File]::ReadAllBytes("your_resume.pdf"))
+  - powershell[Convert]::ToBase64String([IO.File]::ReadAllBytes("your_resume.pdf"))

-  Copy the entire output string and replace the existing value of RESUME_BASE64 in the CONFIG.
+  - Copy the entire output string and replace the existing value of RESUME_BASE64 in the CONFIG.

 *  Step 5 — Preview locally

-   Just open the file in your browser:
+   - Just open the file in your browser:

-   bashopen index.html        # Mac
+   - bashopen index.html        # Mac

-   start index.html       # Windows
+   - start index.html       # Windows

-   xdg-open index.html    # Linux
+   - xdg-open index.html    # Linux

-   Or use VS Code's Live Server extension for auto-refresh on save.
+   - Or use VS Code's Live Server extension for auto-refresh on save.

-* Deploy to Netlify (free, public URL, 1 minute)
+## Deploy to Netlify (free, public URL, 1 minute)

 * Option A — Drag & Drop (no CLI needed)

-  Go to netlify.com and sign up (free)
+  - Go to netlify.com and sign up (free)

-  Create a folder called portfolio/ and put index.html inside it
+  - Create a folder called portfolio/ and put index.html inside it

-  On the Netlify dashboard → Add new site → Deploy manually
+  - On the Netlify dashboard → Add new site → Deploy manually

-  Drag and drop the portfolio/ folder onto the page
+  - Drag and drop the portfolio/ folder onto the page

-  Your site is live at https://random-name.netlify.app
+  - Your site is live at https://random-name.netlify.app

-  Rename it under Site Settings → Site name
+  - Rename it under Site Settings → Site name

 * Option B — GitHub + Auto-deploy

-  Push this repo to GitHub
+  - Push this repo to GitHub

-  Netlify → Add new site → Import from Git → select your repo
+  - Netlify → Add new site → Import from Git → select your repo

-  Build command: (leave blank)
+  - Build command: (leave blank)

-  Publish directory: .
+  - Publish directory: .

-  Every git push automatically redeploys your live site
+  - Every git push automatically redeploys your live site

-* Customisation Tips
+## Customisation Tips

   Adding a new project card:

-  Find projects: in the CONFIG array and add a new object following the same structure.
+ - Find projects: in the CONFIG array and add a new object following the same structure.
 The page renders it automatically.

   Adding a new experience entry:

-  Find experience: in the CONFIG array and add a new object.
+  - Find experience: in the CONFIG array and add a new object.
 Order in the array = order on the page.

   Changing the typing phrases:

-  Edit the typingPhrases array.
+  - Edit the typingPhrases array.
 Add as many strings as you want — the animation cycles through all of them.

-* License
+## License

 MIT — free to fork, personalise, and deploy.
 Attribution appreciated but not required.